Contributor: Jay Gregorio. Lesson ID: 13379

 Weather Versus Climate

-What you are observing at this moment is weather: conditions of the environment at a specific place.
+What you are observing now is the weather: conditions of the environment at a specific place.

 Weather events like rain, snow, and thunderstorms are short-lived.
 They could last for a few days or even just a few hours.
 Weather patterns differ from one place to another.

-Some people use weather and climate interchangeably, but these terms are different.
-Climate is not two days of rain nor a week of cloudy days.
+Some people use weather and climate interchangeably, but these terms differ.
+The climate is not two days of rain nor a week of cloudy days.

-The environmental condition described by climate covers a huge region of the planet and lasts for a longer period of time.
+The environmental condition described by climate covers a huge planet region and lasts for a longer period.
 The length of time considered is years, usually 30 years or more.
 That's a long time, indeed!

-Therefore, if you live in the southern part of a state like Florida, where the climate is generally warm, you will also experience some changes in weather patterns such as cloudy skies, rain, and thunderstorms.
+Therefore, if you live in the southern part of a state like Florida, where the climate is generally warm, you will also experience changes in weather patterns, such as cloudy skies, rain, and thunderstorms.

-Check out What is the difference between weather and climate?, from the National Ocean Service, for a quick rundown.
+Check out What is the difference between weather and climate? for a quick rundown.

 Climate Change and Its Causes

-Now that you know how climate differs from weather, let's take a look at the term climate change.
+Now that you know how climate differs from weather, look at the term climate change.

-Every location on the earth has average weather patterns that are typical for long periods of time.
+Every location on the earth has average weather patterns typical for long periods.
 Climate change describes significant changes in these weather patterns that last several decades or even more.

-Sophisticated data-gathering systems from satellites and meteorological stations are able to make sense of these patterns in real-time using automation.
+Sophisticated data-gathering systems from satellites and meteorological stations can use automation to make sense of these patterns in real-time.

-There is also a lot of evidence that can be found on the surface of the earth that reveals a location's climate over time.
+There is also a lot of evidence that can be found on the earth's surface that reveals a location's climate over time.
 These include tree rings, sediment in lakes, the shape of our landscapes, the depth of the ocean, and many more.

 The sun's rays travel through the earth's atmosphere to reach the planet's surface and warm it up.
 Naturally, this heat is reflected off the surface and back into space, which cools the earth down.

-However, some of the heat is not able to escape back into space because it becomes trapped.
-This trapped heat increases the overall temperature across the entire planet, which leads to a change in climate across the entire planet over a period of time.
+However, some of the heat cannot escape back into space because it becomes trapped.
+This trapped heat increases the overall temperature across the entire planet, leading to a change in climate across the planet over time.

 Human Impact